brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-23-google-wallet-ensures-no-pick-pocketting-for-you.md

----
-layout: post
-title: Google Wallet ensures no pick-pocketting for you
+# Google Wallet ensures no pick-pocketting for you
----

 The way we pay has changed three times in the past few thousand years.
 From coins to paper notes to plastic cards.
 Now, a mobile application developed by Google only for Sprint <a href="http://now.sprint.com/nexus/">Nexus S 4G</a> allows the user can make secure payments fast and convenient by simply tapping the phone on a pay-pass enabled terminal checkout.
 Google plans to develop this application for more mobile phones. <a href="http://www.google.com/wallet/">Google Wallet</a>, allows the user to use the mobile phones and enhance in-store shopping experience and thus helping bridge the gap between online and in-store customer interactions.